jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 ### Group Writable Directories

+!!!
+Warning "Authoring Note"
+    Most remaining work on this page lies below this point.
+Above here what is missing is mainly some example command output.

 Every file or directory has an owner and a group.
 Every user has a primary group, and can belong to one or more secondary groups.

 #### Group sticky bit